CT15/Movies/README.md

 Even though I do experiment with RxSwift and RxCocoa a little bit in this project, I do not focus too much on them.
 I am sure that there is a way / workaround to solve this issue, but I will leave that research for another project.

+## Additional Note

+The application UI is not iPhone X compatible because `safeAreaLayoutGuide` is not used when coding the UI elements layouts.
+It works fine with other iPhone and iPad simulators.